Millennium Seed Bank

 About the architecture

-Kew's Millennium Seed Bank was designed by the London-based architects Stanton Willliams.
-An important aspect of the brief was that the design of the building should be in character with its location at Wakehurst Place.
+Kew's MSB was designed by the London-based architects Stanton Willliams.
+An important aspect of the brief was that the design of the building should be in character with its location at Wakehurst.
 Stanton Williams created a low-level building with barrel-vaulted roofing, inspired by the surrounding landscape forms.

 Things to look out for